LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 ==================

 Ordered containers store their elements positioned by the order in which they are inserted.
-The elements inserted first into an ordered container will always be first unless subsequently repositioned.
+The element inserted first into an ordered container will always be first unless subsequently repositioned.